AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox_faq.md

 interested in logging, other \alibmods_nl can be removed in a library compilation.
 Of course, still, these \alibmods_nl that \alox depends on, need to be included.

-All about what is offered and how an customized \alibdist is built is found in the
+All about what is offered and how an customized \alibbuild is built is found in the
 \ref alib_manual "ALib Programmer's Manual".

 <br><br><br><br><br><br> */